Lara Harris

 Lara Harris is an American model and actress.

 Harris studied French in Paris and began her career there as a model.
 She was the face of Armani fragrance Gio, appearing in their TV commercial directed by David Lynch, and also of Ultima II for Revlon, Banana Republic, and Oil of Olay.

-Harris returned to the United States to continue her studies at The New School, New York, but soon changed from literature to acting.
+Harris returned to the United States to continue her studies at The New School in = New York City, and soon changed from literature to acting.
 She was featured in national advertisements, including Herb Ritts' commercial Pasha for Cartier in 1994.

 Harris is known for film appearances in No Man's Land, The Fourth War, The Fisher King, Singles, Demolition Man and All Tied Up.
-She has also started directing, writing and producing films, and won "Best Short Film" at the Aspen Comedy Festival for her first film, 9 1/2 Minutes.
+She has also started directing, writing and producing films, and won "Best Short Film" at the 1997 Aspen Comedy Festival for her first film, 9 1/2 Minutes.

 Harris continued her studies with a graduate course in psychology and is a psychotherapist in addition to acting and modeling.